AwsamAgbarya/Courses-Notes/University/DeepLearning/Subjects/Energy Based Models.md

 			"updated": 1708268538703,
 			"link": null,
 			"locked": false,
+			"fontSize": 20,
+			"fontFamily": 1,
 			"text": "However training CRBMs with contrastive divergence \nis not good enough because of the variable y we are limiting\nthe overall probability distribution of x to only ones that conform to y\nmeaning we need to model a probability distribution chain for each sample\ninstead of chaining them together like CD\n\nThis gets a bit too complicated and quite honestly not important enough for me to summarize it\n2 days before the exam....
 I encourage you to read this paper if you really want to know\nthe full details and the 2 new algorithms suggested to train CRBMs", "rawText": "However training CRBMs with contrastive divergence \nis not good enough because of the variable y we are limiting\nthe overall probability distribution of x to only ones that conform to y\nmeaning we need to model a probability distribution chain for each sample\ninstead of chaining them together like CD\n\nThis gets a bit too complicated and quite honestly not important enough for me to summarize it\n2 days before the exam....
-I encourage you to read this paper if you really want to know\nthe full details and the 2 new algorithms suggested to train CRBMs", "fontSize": 20,
+I encourage you to read this paper if you really want to know\nthe full details and the 2 new algorithms suggested to train CRBMs", "textAlign": "center",
-			"fontFamily": 1,
-			"textAlign": "center",
 			"verticalAlign": "top",
-			"baseline": 218,
 			"containerId": null,
 			"originalText": "However training CRBMs with contrastive divergence \nis not good enough because of the variable y we are limiting\nthe overall probability distribution of x to only ones that conform to y\nmeaning we need to model a probability distribution chain for each sample\ninstead of chaining them together like CD\n\nThis gets a bit too complicated and quite honestly not important enough for me to summarize it\n2 days before the exam....
 I encourage you to read this paper if you really want to know\nthe full details and the 2 new algorithms suggested to train CRBMs", "lineHeight": 1.25
 		},
 		{
+			"type": "arrow",
+			"version": 57,
+			"versionNonce": 722659523,
+			"isDeleted": false,
 			"id": "z82jGCKrl-eT8ZszWvlNH",
-			"type": "arrow",
-			"x": 2519.133072459174,
-			"y": 2604.6654720938145,
-			"width": 0,
-			"height": 139.1783487846983,
-			"angle": 0,
-			"strokeColor": "#1e1e1e",
-			"backgroundColor": "transparent",
 			"fillStyle": "hachure",
 			"strokeWidth": 4,
 			"strokeStyle": "solid",
 			"roughness": 0,
 			"opacity": 100,
+			"angle": 0,
+			"x": 2519.133072459174,
+			"y": 2604.6654720938145,
+			"strokeColor": "#1e1e1e",
+			"backgroundColor": "transparent",
+			"width": 0,
+			"height": 139.1783487846983,
+			"seed": 1497577475,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
-			"seed": 1497577475,
-			"version": 57,
-			"versionNonce": 722659523,
-			"isDeleted": false,
-			"boundElements": null,
+			"boundElements": [],
 			"updated": 1708268538703,
 			"link": null,
 			"locked": false,
+			"startBinding": null,
+			"endBinding": {
+				"elementId": "ICkaXOM8",
+				"focus": -9.456773059669083e-16,
+				"gap": 21.706714948073568
+			},
+			"lastCommittedPoint": null,
+			"startArrowhead": null,
+			"endArrowhead": "arrow",
 			"points": [
 				[
 					0,